Center for Public Integrity: 2005–2007

-2007–present
+2007–2023

 In 2007, Rawls was succeeded by William Buzenberg, a vice president at American Public Media/Minnesota Public Radio.
 Buzenberg was first interviewed for the position in 2004 during the hiring process that ultimately led to the selection of his predecessor, Roberta Baskin.

 According to a report by Lewis, "the number of full-time staff was reduced by one-third" in early 2007.
 By December 2007, the number of full-time staff had dropped to 25, down from a high of 40.
 At the time, Buzenberg said "It's a great, great place, but I will not mislead you...
 [Lewis] quite frankly left the center in great shape financially, but when you have a visionary who leaves, how do you continue?
 'With difficulty' is the answer."

 Baskin publicly disputed Buzenberg's claims in a letter to the American Journalism Review where she wrote, "contrary to the statement from current Executive Director Bill Buzenberg, the center was not left 'in great shape financially' by my predecessor.
 Much of the money raised during the year prior to my tenure was used to offset budget overruns on several previous projects.
 I replaced our director of development and made fundraising my number one priority, much as Buzenberg has done.
 As a rookie fundraiser, I take pride in the fact that I was able to raise millions of dollars."

 In 2008, Lewis reflected on the transition period following his resignation and said, "I regret what happened to my staff and the condition of the Center.
 It's no secret it had a less than enviable few years.
 But that's one of the reasons I thought it was important to leave.
 I had founded it and run it for 15 years, and at some point the founder does have to leave the building...I don't regret it, I think it was important that I left, but I do feel badly about the hardship it brought to people I think the world of."

 In 2010, The Huffington Post Investigative Fund merged into the CPI, and eight Huffington Post journalists moved to CPI.